yiduo-wang-32/yiduo-wang-32/README.md

 ### Deploy website

-- The website ([yiduo-wang-32.github.io](https://yiduo-wang-32.github.io/)) is automatically updated with [GitHub Actions](https://github.com/features/actions), which triggers an automatic update once it receives a push on `main` branch.
+- The [website](https://yiduo-wang-32.github.io/yiduo-wang-32/) is automatically updated with [GitHub Actions](https://github.com/features/actions), which triggers an automatic update once it receives a push on `main` branch.
 The automatic GitHub Actions builds and deploys the website on `gh-pages` branch.
 - If you wish to obtain a deployable version of the website, you can either:
   - Clone the `gh-pages` branch, or
   - Use following command to build on the local machine: